-IP Fabric is a network analytics platform for multi-vendor environments that automates network discovery, network topology diagrams on a protocol level, network security compliance audit and network documentation.
+IP Fabric is a network analytics platform for multi-vendor environments that automates network discovery, network topology diagrams at a protocol level, network security compliance audit and network documentation.
 The platform enables an intent-based approach to network management and instant application path simulation over large-scale networks.

 Apart from significant benefits to network administrators, it elevates collaboration with other teams and systems via its standard interfaces and helps to automate network provisioning and the detection of inconsistent protocol states, network loops or security issues based on user-defined rules.